 Senior Vice President and Chief Transformation Officer

 Aimee Allbritton serves as senior vice president and chief transformation officer for Memorial Health System.
-She is responsible for strategic leadership of integration, standardization and change among the health system’s structures, behaviors and processes to enhance organizational performance, capacity and employee engagement.
+She is responsible for strategic leadership of integration, standardization and change among the health system’s structures, behaviors and processes to enhance organizational performance, capacity and colleague engagement.
 In addition, she provides leadership for the development of strategically critical knowledge by facilitating the learning of colleagues and leaders and through internal and external communication and brand awareness.
 She is responsible for design and strategic oversight for the Memorial Center for Learning and Innovation, which opened in 2015.

 Dr. Allbritton began her career at Memorial Health System in 2000 as an educator in educational resources at Memorial Medical Center.
 Most recently, she held the position of vice president of organization development and chief learning officer and was responsible for strategic leadership of a comprehensive educational infrastructure.